-The special, which was the first animated Peanuts special, was intended to be a vehicle to showcase the jazz music of composer Vince Guaraldi, who producer Lee Mendelson had previously worked with in a televised Charles Schultz documentary.
-The two men, along with animator Bill Melendez had a very clear idea of what direction they wanted to go with the special, but CBS basically hated everything about it.
+The special, which was the first animated Peanuts special, was commissioned by Coca-Cola and intended to be a vehicle to showcase the jazz music of composer Vince Guaraldi, who producer Lee Mendelson had previously worked with in a televised Charles Schultz documentary.
+The two men, along with animator Bill Melendez had a very clear idea of what direction they wanted to go with the special, but unfortunately CBS basically hated every single thing about it and Coca-Cola nearly bailed before it got off the ground.

-Aside from not loving the the jazz music for an animated kids holiday special, CBS abhorred the idea of using regular kids’ voices (who went uncredited) as opposed to child actors.
-Plus, there’s the messaging about materialism, that — in addition to being somewhat mature subject matter for young kids — couldn’t have initially sat well with advertisers.
-And even Bill Melendez apparently tried to talk Charles Schultz out of the Jesus-y stuff, but Schultz wasn’t having it.
-As such, what is considered to be one of the more powerful moments of the special is when Linus goes on to recite scripture directly taken from Luke 2:10.
+In addition to not loving the the jazz music for an animated kids holiday special, CBS abhorred the idea of using regular kids’ voices (who went uncredited) as opposed to child actors.
+Not to mention, the pretty on-the-nose messaging about commercialism and materialism, which — aside from being rather mature subject matter for children — didn’t exactly sit well with advertisers.